Megas-MDN/product-search/README.md

 ![application-running](https://i.imgur.com/8XsAxnN.gif)

-Firstly, upon entering the application's homepage ( / ), the frontend requests the products within the categories (cellphone, TV, and refrigerator) from the backend.
+Firstly, upon entering the application's homepage ( / ), the frontend requests the products within the categories (celular, tv e geladeira) from the backend.
 The backend retrieves this information from the online platforms of Buscape and Mercado Livre, with the request being made upon loading the initial page.
 The backend will always consult these sites (Buscape and Mercado Livre).

-When performing a search on the application, the frontend sends information such as the category (TV, cell phone, refrigerator, or all) and the store (Buscapé, Mercado Livre, or all), in addition to the content entered in the search field.
+When performing a search on the application, the frontend sends information such as the category (celular, tv e geladeira, or todas) and the store (Buscapé, Mercado Livre, or all), in addition to the content entered in the search field.
 The request also includes a secret authentication key in the header, as the backend needs to check if a search with the same fields has been performed previously.

 If the search has been performed previously, the backend returns the results stored in the database.
 Otherwise, the backend performs the search on the official platforms (Buscapé and Mercado Livre) and checks if the secret key sent in the request header matches the secret key stored in the backend.
 If the keys match, the result of the new search will be stored in the database.
 If they do not match, the search result will be sent but not stored in the database, in order to protect against malicious inputs.